atlarge-research/Opencraft-2/README.md

 which is useful for testing multiplayer functionality in-editor.
 I recommend using [Rider](https://www.jetbrains.com/rider/) as your IDE, it has direct integration with Unity.

 The game can be started from `Scenes/MainScene`.
-Make sure that in the scene hierarchy, the checkmark next to `AuthoringScene` is enabled!
-Otherwise there will be a variety of runtime errors about missing singleton components.

 To run, select PlayMode type from Server, Client, or Server & Client in `Multiplayer > Window: PlayMode Tools`, and set an address, by default `127.0.0.1:7979`.
 Then press the play button.
+Additional configuration can be specified in command line arguments, which can be set in-editor on the `Editor Args` field of the `GameBootstrap->Cmd Args Reader` singleton component.

 ## Multiplay
 This project supports a single game client acting as a streamed gaming host for many players.
 This functionality requires a separate signalling service to be running to establish a direct connection between host and guest clients.
-It is available in this repo under `./Multiplay_WebApp/` or can be downloaded from Unity by going to `Window > Render Streaming > Render Streaming Wizard > Download latest version web app`, and run using `.\webserver -p <PORT>`.
-The port the webserver listens on must be the same as the port configured in `Assets/Config/RenderStreamingSettings`.
+It is available in this repo under `./Multiplay_WebApp/` and run using `.\webserver -p <PORT>`.
+The port the webserver listens on must be the same as the port configured using the command line argument `-signalingPort <int>`.

 Testing Multiplay is done using ParrelSync.
 Under `ParrelSync > Clones Manager` select `Add new clone`.
-Once it is initialized, set its arguments to `-streaming_type guest` to run it as a Multiplay guest client.
+Once it is initialized, add to its arguments in the clone manager `-multiplayRole Guest` to run it as a Multiplay guest client.
 A word of warning, running multiple Unity instances at once requires *considerable* hardware, especially in terms of memory, and especially alongside a modern IDE like Rider.
-If your device can't handle it, you may have no choice but to build a client executable for testing.
+If your device can't handle it, you may have to build a client executable for testing.

-*Known bugs:* ParrelSync can interact unpredictably with NetCode for Entities.
-An annoying instance is in how it handles the `ClientServerBootstrap` in `Scripts/Networking/Game.cs`.
-Clients run as Multiplay guests should only get a `StreamClientWorld`, but upon a ParrelSync scene reload often it will still get a `ClientWorld` as well, which reduces performance.
-A workaround is changing the NetCode playtype a few times and pressing play again.

 ## Debugging and Analysis